 PROMOTING INCLUSIVE AND EQUITABLE RESEARCH (PIER) PLAN

-All new and renewal applications must provide a Promoting Inclusive and Equitable Research (PIER) Plan as an appendix to the project narrative.
+All applications must provide a Promoting Inclusive and Equitable Research (PIER) Plan as an appendix to the project narrative.
 Please read the instructions in Section IV and the associated review criteria in Section V.